danpetersen-ghub/Hugo_Blog/content/posts/creating-csv-s-with-javascript.md

         }
     );

 The above function will take the string and create a file, and insert the sting content.

 So there you have it, from the browser you can essentially create a custom csv export button using a bookmarklet.

-And via nodeJS you can combine many of the same principles to create a .csv file.
+And via nodeJS, you can combine many of the same principles to create a .csv file.
 How you get the content is another matter!  😎